 Hershey Area Neighbors and Newcomers Club

 The purpose of the Hershey Area Neighbors and Newcomers Club is to promote friendship, to increase the members’ knowledge concerning the functioning of the local community, and to provide opportunities for social interactions through a variety of interest groups.
 Meeting times: 2nd Thursday of the month from September through April (no meeting in December).
-Meetings begin at 9:45 a.m.
-Contact Persons: Jackie Lomazzo at firstname.lastname@example.org.
-(845) 857-4204, or Suzette DeSantis at email@example.com.
-(717) 861-4660.
+Meetings begin at 10:30 a.m.
+Contact Persons: Ginny Campoll at (252)883-1034 firstname.lastname@example.org.
+Mary Lauerman at (717)608-3035. email@example.com

 Postpartum Breastfeeding Support Group

 This program is offered through Penn State Hershey Medical Center.
 This class is designed for after the birth of your baby and provides nutritional information and open discussion on breastfeeding and mothers who are returning to work.
 This support group is for all mothers to share, learn, and have fun with their babies.
-Topics include: is baby getting enough? dealing with family, pumping and storage, supplementing and weaning and helpful hints.
+Topics include: Is baby getting enough?
+Dealing with family, pumping and storage, supplementing and weaning and helpful hints.
+We can weigh the baby before and after a feed to get a transfer amount.
 All classes are taught by certified childbirth educators and registered nurses.
 There is no charge for this class.
-Regular meetings are held on Tuesday and Thursday from 10:00 a.m. to 12:00 p.m.
-Contact Person: Anita O’Hara.
-Email: firstname.lastname@example.org.
-Phone: (717) 425-6981.
+Regular meetings are held on Tuesday and Thursday from 10:15 a.m. to 12:00 p.m.
+Contacts: Kristi Ecenroad, firstname.lastname@example.org (717) 531-6981, Gwendalin Hoenich-Moyer, email@example.com

 First Lego League